Manhattan Project feed materials program: Eldorado mine

-On 16 May, LaBine found pitchblende near the shores of Echo Bay at a mine site that became Port Radium.
-Eldorado also established a processing plant at Port Hope, Ontario, the only facility of its kind in North America.
-To run it, LaBine hired Marcel Pochon, a French chemist who had learned how to refine radium under Pierre Curie, who was working at the recently closed South Terras mine in Cornwall.
-Ore was mined at Port Radium and shipped via Great Bear, Mackenzie and Slave Rivers to Waterways, Alberta, and thence by rail to Port Hope.

-In 1936, Eldorado Gold Mines took over Northern Transportation Company Limited (NTCL).
-Its flagships were the Radium Queen and Radium King both commissioned in 1937.
-The two tugboats pulled or pushed, depending on the conditions, ore scows named Radium One to Radium Twelve.
-Great Bear Lake is only navigable between early July and early October, being icebound the rest of the year, but mining activity continued year-round, sustained by the Eldorado Radium Silver Express, which flew personnel and supplies to the mine and transported ores back by air.

 Competition from Union Minière was fierce and served to drive the price of radium down from CAD$70 per milligram in 1930 to CAD$21 per milligram in 1937.
 Boris Pregel negotiated a cartel deal with Union Minière under which each company gained exclusive access to its home market and split the rest of the world 60:40 in Union Minière's favor.
-The outbreak of war in September 1939 blocked access to hard-won European markets, especially Germany, a major customer for ceramic-grade uranium.
-Union Minière lost its refinery at Olen when Belgium was overrun, forcing it to use Eldorado's mill at Port Hope.
+The outbreak of war in September 1939 blocked access to hard-won European markets and Union Minière lost its refinery at Olen when Belgium was overrun, forcing it to use Eldorado's mill at Port Hope.
 With sufficient stocks on hand for five years of operations, Eldorado closed the mine in June 1940.